 What is income?
 Definition and meaning

 Income refers to money – cash or cash-equivalents – coming in either for work done, interest or profit from capital invested, or rent from a property or land that is let.
-When it comes from work it is referred to as either a wage or a salary.
+When it comes from work, it is referred to as either a wage or a salary.

-It is any money received by a worker, company, investor, charity, organization or the economy.
+It is any money received by a worker, company, investor, charity, organization, or the economy.
 It is also known as earnings.

 In accounting, it is an excess of revenue over expenses for a specific accounting period – also referred to as gross profit or earnings.
-It can also refer to how much total assets increased in value by during an accounting period.
-In the USA, it means the profit of companies, while in the rest of the English-speaking world it generally means revenue.
+It can also refer to how much total assets increased in value during an accounting period.
+In the USA, it means the profit of companies, while in the rest of the English-speaking world, it generally means revenue.

 Income can mean the money people receive for the work they do in the form of wages or salaries, or the revenues of companies (in the USA company profits).
 GNI (gross national income) is the total domestic and foreign output claimed by residents of a country.